 Invitational Meets and scrimmage practice tournaments are great ways for students to experience the contest setting before the District Meet.
 Think of it as a dress rehearsal to prepare for the big performance at district competition.
 Practice meets are also a great way to decide which students will be top competitors for your team at district and beyond.

 ADDITIONAL INFORMATION

-Tips for recruiting and motivating students can be found on the Academic Coordinator Resources website (www.uiltexas.org/academics/resources/coordinators).
+Tips for recruiting and motivating students can be found on the Academic Coordinator Resources website.